adjust/adobe_air_sdk/README.md

 ### <a id="verify-only"></a>Verify purchase only

-In case you don't want to see revenue events being automatically tracked once you verify the purchase, but you are instead interested in just getting the information on the validity of the purchase, you can also perform only the verification of the purchase.
+In case you don't want to see revenue events being automatically recorded once you verify the purchase, but you are instead interested in just getting the information on the validity of the purchase, you can also perform only the verification of the purchase.
 For this, you need to create instances of `AdjustAppStorePurchase` (for App Store purchases) and `AdjustPlayStorePurchase` (for Play Store purchases) classes and invoke `verifyAppStorePurchase` and `verifyPlayStorePurchase` methods.

 ```actionscript
 // perform App Store in-app purchase